kpenname/AmaKaren_Books/README.md

 Amaka, try these instructions for getting this repo on your machine.

-1. Click on the green button "Clone or Download."
+1. On the main repo page, click on the green button "Clone or Download."
 Copy that address/url

 2. In VS code, create a folder for the project.